CARTAvis/carta-backend-test-data/README.md

 ## Overview

 This repository contains generated test files used for validating and benchmarking the [carta-backend](https://github.com/CARTAvis/carta-backend).
 The files are stored using Git Large File Storage (Git LFS) to efficiently manage large files.

+An optional FITS → HDF5 conversion step is also supported.

 ##Regenerating Test Data